sympa-community/ansible-role-sympa/README.md

 ### Installation

-You can pick from different installation methods.
+You can pick from different installation methods through the *sympa_installation_method* variable:

+    - *source*: install from tarball
+    - *repository*: install from Git repository
+    - *sync*: install from directory on the controller

 #### *sympa_source_directory*